Frequently Asked Questions

 Other questions about courses, registration, exams, or grades?
 Please contact the Registrar's Office!

-More people came to class on the first day than are registered.
+More students came to class on the first day than are registered.
 What do I do?

 It is common for students to "shop" for classes during the first week.
 Students may attend classes they are not registered for to see if there is space available or if it is interesting.
 If your class has an enrollment limit and you are already over your limit, please be honest with the students and tell them there is no room.
 It is better for students to understand the situation rather than delaying enrollment decisions until late in the registration period.
 If you are able to take some, but not all of the students who are unregistered, please let us know right after class and provide us with their names and ID numbers and we can run a secondary lottery.
 Students must be told by the second class meeting if they have a seat in your class.